Module Catalogue

 A formative assessment (based on a draft section for the reflective summary) will enable students to check their developing work and module staff to reflect on student progress.

 The first assessment is a presentation.
 The presentation should explore the emotional geographies of a chosen ‘everyday space’, connecting students’ empirical material with relevant theories and concepts.
 The presentation will not be followed by questions.
 Students will have opportunities during the semester to discuss the plans for their presentation individually with the module staff as well as collectively in the class.
-Presentations normally take place in front of a small group of other students but requests for alternative arrangements, such as presenting only in front of the staff, will be arranged.
+Presentations will be pre-recorded individual presentations but requests for alternative arrangements, such as presenting only in front of the staff, will be arranged.

 The second assessment is a reflective summary of the learning journal.
 Students should provide a reflexive account of their personal emotional geographies, analysing their own experience in the class and beyond with references to materials from their learning journals and academic literature.